AdobeDocs/experience-manager-65.en/help/assets/dynamic-media.md

 ## Dynamic Media enabled versus Dynamic Media disabled {#dynamic-media-on-versus-dynamic-media-off}

-You can tell whether Dynamic Media is enabled (turned on) by the following characteristics:
+You can tell whether the software is enabled (turned on) by the following characteristics:

 * Dynamic renditions are available when downloading or previewing assets.
 * Image sets, spin sets, mixed media sets are available.
 * PTIFF renditions are created.

-When you select an image asset, the view of the asset is different with Dynamic Media [enabled](config-dynamic.md#enabling-dynamic-media).
-Dynamic Media uses the on-demand HTML5 viewers.
+When you select an image asset, the view of the asset is different with the software [enabled](config-dynamic.md#enabling-dynamic-media).
+It uses the on-demand HTML5 viewers.

 ### Dynamic renditions {#dynamic-renditions}

-Dynamic renditions such as image and viewer presets (under **[!UICONTROL Dynamic]**) are available when Dynamic Media is enabled.
+Dynamic renditions such as image and viewer presets (under **[!UICONTROL Dynamic]**) are available when the software is enabled.

 ![chlimage_1-358](assets/chlimage_1-358.png)

 ### Image sets, spins sets, mixed media sets {#image-sets-spins-sets-mixed-media-sets}

-Image sets, spin sets, and mixed media sets are available if Dynamic Media is enabled.
+Image sets, spin sets, and mixed media sets are available if the software is enabled.

 ![chlimage_1-359](assets/chlimage_1-359.png)